mattkjames7/JupiterMag/README.md

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.6822191.svg)](https://doi.org/10.5281/zenodo.6822191)

-Python wrapper for a collection of Jovian magnetic field models.
+Python wrapper for a collection of Jovian magnetic field models written in C++ (see [libjupitermag](https://github.com/mattkjames7/libjupitermag.git)).

 This is part of a community code project :